0xadrdev/rosProject/README.md

 	. install/setup.bash
 	ros2 launch pong_ros_bringup _launch.xml

 Until this point the two paddles can be controlled with the keyboard.
+The right paddle with the up and down arrows and the left paddle with the K and W keys.

 If you want to control the right paddle with the flash light, do:

 1. In a new terminal:
-  ros2 run image_tools cam2image history:=keep_last
+  ros2 run image_tools cam2image --ros-args --remap history:=keep_last
 2. In a new terminal:
 	cd <rosProject>
   ros2 run pong_ros_image_input image

+The next step is only for applying a region of interest:

+3. In a new terminal:
+  cd <rosProject>
+  ros2 param set /light_position_node apply_region_of_interest true